How early retirement turns into an emotional roller coaster

 Fear is good.
 It keeps us from doing stupid stuff (though it isn't full-proof!).

-While I do believe that many of us overthink the business of early retirement, it’s unnatural not to feel at least a little uneasy at the thought of spending the rest of your life jobless.
+While I do believe that many of us overthink the business of quitting work early, it's unnatural not to feel at least a little uneasy at the thought of spending the rest of your life jobless.
 Or, at least without a full-time job.

 We're going way the heck against convention, after all.